-Shared laundry facilities are provided on main site and at several annexes.
-All College washing machines cost £2.90, and the dryers cost £1.20, and students can top up cards online or via card machines.
+Pay as you wash/dry laundry facilities are provided on main site and at several annexes in North and South Oxford.
+All College washing machines cost £3.00, and the dryers cost £1.20.
+Students can top up cards online or via card machines.

 Main site laundry facilities are located in the basement of NB6, where there are machines to purchase and top up laundry cards.
 There are South Oxford laundry facilities in Mary Warnock, Abingdon House, and Folly Bridge and there is a machine to top up laundry cards in Mary Warnock.
-North Oxford laundry facilities are located at 189 Banbury Road and behind 59 Banbury Road.
+North Oxford laundry facilities are located at 29 Leckford Road, 189 Banbury Road and behind 59 Banbury Road.
 Faults with machines should be reported to the Housekeepers as soon as possible.